-Markus Moessner’s work and research is about: E-Health, Health Services research, Cost-effectiveness, Ecological Momentary Assessment, Network analysis
+Markus Moessner’s work and research is about: E-Health, Health Services research, Cost-effectiveness, Ecological Momentary Assessment, and Network analysis.

 Nick is also founding Project Director of PORTS (Practitioner Online Referral and Treatment Service).
 PORTS provides tailored virtual mental health services across Western Australia, for GPs and their patients, targeting people with anxiety, depression, or substance use problems.

-Dr. Richardo Gusmao focuses mainly of the progress of depression and suicide prevention in Portugal and elsewhere is my mail aim and global mental health is my framework.
-Richardo is currently involved in developing large scale programs for the promotion and prevention of depression and suicide in communities, workplaces, schools and primary care.
+Dr. Ricardo Gusmao mainly focuses on the progress of depression and suicide prevention in Portugal and elsewhere.
+This is his main aim and global mental health is his framework.
+Ricardo is currently involved in developing large scale programs for the promotion and prevention of depression and suicide in communities, workplaces, schools, and primary care.

 Vicente Traver Salcedo